 He also invested in gold mining stocks and studied the work of Harry Browne, the world famous author and economist, who predicted the 2000% move in the price of gold in the 1970s.
 In this regard, Roger has republished the world famous first book of Harry Browne, and offers it free with each subscription to this website.

 In the late 1970s, Roger left Wall Street to build and operate a chain of 15 Arthur Treacher’s Fish & Chips stores in Canada.
 In 1980 he returned to New York, and for the next 13 years worked at Ladenburg, Thalmann & Co., Inc. where he managed the Lipton Research Division, specializing (naturally) in the restaurant industry.
 While at Ladenburg he sponsored an annual Restaurant Conference for investment professionals, with keynote speakers that included Norman Brinker, Dave Thomas, Jim Collins(Sizzler & KFC), Jim Patterson (Long John Silver’s), Allan Karp (KarpReilly) and Ted Levitt (legendary HBS marketing professor).
-Roger formed his own firm, Lipton Financial Services, Inc. in 1993, to invest in restaurant and retail companies.
-During the last several years, while continuing to follow the restaurants and retail industries, he has returned to his study of precious metals, and expects gold and silver to appreciate substantially as a result of uncontrolled worldwide deficit spending and paper money creation.
+Roger formed his own firm, Lipton Financial Services, Inc. in 1993, to invest in restaurant and retail companies, as well as provide investment banking services.
+Within the restaurant industry he currently serves on the Board of one publicly held plus one private equity backed company.
+He also serves on the Board of a Foundation affiliated with Israel’s Technion Institute.

-The Bottom Line: Roger Lipton is uniquely equipped as an investor, analyst, investment banker and advisor.
+The Bottom Line: Roger Lipton is uniquely equipped as an investor, investment banker, board member and advisor, especially related to the restaurant, franchising, and retail industries.
 He has advised institutional investors, underwritten public offerings, counseled on merger transactions and served on Board(s) of Directors, public and private, and personally managed a successful investment partnership specializing in restaurants/retail.
 He has studied great success stories over the last 40 years, from McDonalds to Shake Shack.
 Even more important he has watched scores of companies stumble and sometimes fail.
 It is this insight that Roger brings to this website.
 His post, dated 9/30/15, called “VISIT THE GRAVEYARD…..” lists a long list (though only a sample) of companies that have come and gone over the length of Roger’s investment career.
-This platform is his way of maintaining a dialogue with other professionals in the field, improving his own investment results, at the same time enhancing capital returns for operators and investors alike.
+This platform is his way of maintaining a dialogue with other professionals in the field, improving his own investment results, and remaining well informed on industry issues.